This post shares how to cover drainage holes in pots, including three different methods to do it!

 So I’m going to talk about three different ways to cover a drainage hole in a pot—one is to completely seal it, the other is to simply add a “screen” that will prevent the dirt from coming out, and one is removable.
 So let’s do it!

-First let’s talk about method number for for covering drainage holes in pots.
+First let’s talk about the first method for covering drainage holes in pots.
 This is the less permanent of the two methods and still requires a drainage saucer or something similar.
 It’s best used for plants that you’re able to take to a central place and water, letting the water flow freely and into a sink or tub and then putting the plant back where it belongs.

-- Pot with a drainage hole
+• Pot with a drainage hole

-- Coffee filter, or for a strong option that still allows water to flow freely, try landscaping fabric or tulle
+• Coffee filter, or for a strong option that still allows water to flow freely, try landscaping fabric or tulle

 Generally when I do this, I use a coffee filter.
 That’s because I have a bunch of them in the kitchen at all times, and I’m usually potting right beside the kitchen.
 If it’s a large pot, I’ll throw the entire coffee filter in the bottom of the pot.
 If it’s a smaller pot, I’ll just rip a piece off and put it on the drainage hole.